Working in the United Arab Emirates

 Income tax and VAT : No income tax is paid on salaries or wages in the UAE.
 Remember to check your UK tax and national insurance position with HM Revenue & Customs (HMRC) to avoid losing your UK pension rights.

-A 5% value added tax on the majority of goods and services was introduced in January 2018.
+There is a 5% value added tax on the majority of goods and services.
 Public transport, medical services and financial services are exempt from the levy.

 Where to find jobs